Great Jalayirid Shahnameh

+Jalayirid equestrian combat scene and capture of prisoners.
+Diez Albums, c.
+1335–1355.
+SBB-PK, Diez A.

 The Great Jalayirid Shahnameh is a supposed lost illustrated manuscript of Ferdowsi's Shahnameh, the national epic of Greater Iran.
-It is thought to have been produced during the mid-14th century, during the reign of either Hasan Buzurg (1336–1356) or Uways (1356–1374).
+It is also known as the Shams al-Din Shahnamah, after its supposed author Shams al-Din.
+It is thought to have been produced during the mid-14th century, during the reigns of the Jalayirid rulers Hasan Buzurg (1336–1356) and Uways (1356–1374).
 The manuscript does not exist in its entirety, and its paintings have survived only through their inclusion in albums of sketches and individual paintings currently held in the Topkapı Palace in Istanbul.
 Through comparison to other Shahnameh manuscripts, including the Great Mongol Shahnameh, Bernard O'Kane has argued for the existence of a unified Jalayirid Shahnameh manuscript, from which several paintings in the Topkapi albums were taken.

 Background

+Great Jalayirid Shāhnāma, Tabriz or Baghdad, ca. 1370–74, at the end of the reign of Shaykh Uways Jalayir.

 The Jalayirids, a Mongol tribe, gained control of the area around Tabriz c.
 1335, and established a dynasty centered in Baghdad in 1340.
 They ruled from Baghdad until the end of the reign of Sultan Ahmad in 1410, when they became vassals of the Qara Quyunlu and the Timurids.

 In the realm of Persian painting, the Jalayirid period is considered a bridge between the Great Mongol Shahnameh and the apex of Persian painting during the Timurid and Safavid periods.
 During the reign of the Jalayirids, new developments were introduced to Persian art, including taking inspiration from Chinese painting, changes in the depiction of nature, and the usage of margins for additions to paintings.
 Despite their influence, remarkably few dated manuscripts survive from the Jalayirid period, and efforts to understand the nature and extent of artistic production under the dynasty are ongoing.

 The paintings that make up the Great Jalayirid Shahnameh are found in the so-called Istanbul albums, a collection of many compilations of calligraphy, paintings, lithographs, and patterns of diverse origins, including workshops of the major dynasties of Persian painting from the Mongols to the Safavids.
 The Istanbul albums were compiled in their final form from the 16th to the 19th centuries, although paintings within them had previously been cut and repurposed from other manuscripts.